-- The RHEL 3 host on which you are installing SMruntime meets the minimum hardware and software requirements described in "Hardware, firmware and system requirements" on page 133. - The Graphical Interface X Configuration is installed and configured.
-If this was not completed at Linux installation, use the following X Configuration Tool to configure it now:

-redhat-config-xfree86

-The DS4000 Storage Manager files have been downloaded to a directory on the host.

-Note: If you do not have the files, you can find them at the following Web site:

-When the page opens, click the Download tab, then click the link for your Storage Manager firmware level.
-In the resulting download files matrix, the links to the firmware downloads also provide the readme files for Storage Manager.

-Steps for installing SMruntime software: Modify the following commands as needed for your installation.
-No restart is required during the installation process.

-1. Install SMruntime by typing the following command:

-rpm -ihv SMruntime-LINUX-09.10.G5.02-1.noarch.rpm

-2. Verify that the installation was successful by typing the following command:

-rpm -qa | grep SMruntime

-Steps for installing SMclient software: Modify the following commands as needed for your installation.
-No restart is required during the client installation process.

-1. Install SMclient by typing the following command:

-rpm -ihv SMclient-LINUX-09.10.G5.02-1.noarch.rpm

-2. Verify that the installation was successful by typing the following command:

-rpm -qa |grep SMclient

-Result: The verification process shows the package name and version.

-After completing the installation of the client software, you can launch the SMclient on the host by typing the following command:

-/opt/IBM\FAStT/SMclient

-Result: The Storage Manager Enterprise Management window opens.

-Note: If the Enterprise Management window does not open, verify that the Storage Manager software packages listed in the installation procedures are installed without error, and that the X Graphical Interface is configured and running on the server.
+minimum har or SLES 9 host on which you are installing SMruntime meets the dware and software requirements described in "Hardware, firmware requirements" on page 133.
+The Graphica al Interface X Configuration is installed and configured.
+If this was d at Linux installation, configure it now using one of the following RHEL 3 Use redhat-config-xfree86.
+SLES 9 Use xfree86.
+The DS4000 host.
+Storage Manager files have been downloaded to a directory on the Note: If you do not have the files, you can find them at the following Web site: www- 1.ibm.com/servers/storage/support/disk/ page the link for your storage subsystem.
+When the storage subsystem opens, click the Download tab, and follow the links to the Storage ger files. needed for your Alling SMruntime software: Modify the following commands as r installation.
+No restart is required during the installation process. ntime-LINUX-09.14.A5.00-1.ppc64.rpm 2.
+Verify that the he installation was successful by typing the following command: rpm -qa gr ep SMruntime Alling SMclient software: Modify the following commands as r installation.
+No restart is required during the client installation 1.
+Install SMcli ient by typing the following command: rpm -ihv SMcl ient-LINUX-09.14.G5.05-1.noarch.rpm 2.
+Verify that th he installation was successful by typing the following command: rpm -qa grep SMclient Result: The e verification process shows the package name and version. g the installation of the client software, you can launch the SMclient typing the following command: /opt/IBM_DS40 00/SMclient Result: The Sto prage Manager Enterprise Management window opens.
+Manager their inst terprise Management window does not open, verify that the Storage r software packages listed in the installation procedures completed callation without error, and that the X Graphical Interface is ed and running on the server.

+(The SMclient is a Java-based program that must run in a graphical interface or remote graphical window.
+See "Opening a remote Xwindows or VNC connection" on page 146.)
 If the verification process returns an error, contact your support representative.
 Steps for installing SMutil: Modify the commands as needed for your installation.
-No restart is required during the installation process.

-1. Install SMutil by typing the following command:

-rpm -ihv SMutil-LINUX-09.10.A5.03-1.ppc64.rpm

-2. Verify that the installation was successful by typing the following command:

-rpm -qa |grep SMutil

-Result: The verification process shows the package name and version.
+No restart is required during the installation process.1.
+Install SMutil by typing the following command: rpm -ihv SMutil-LINUX-09.14.A5.00-1.ppc64.rpm 2.
+Verify that the installation was successful by typing the following command: # rpm -qa grep SMutil Result: The verification process shows the package name and version.
 Steps for installing SMagent (optional): SMagent is required for in-band management only.
 It is not required for out-of-band management.

-Note: SMagent is not supported with Storage Manager controller firmware version 5.42.xx.xx.
+Note: SMagent is not supported with DS4000 controller firmware version 5.42.xx.xx.
 Modify the commands as needed for your installation.
 No restart is required during the installation process.

-1. Install SMagent by typing the following command:

-'''

-rpm -ihv SMagent-LINUX-09.10.A5.03-1.ppc64.rpm

-'''

-2. Verify that the installation was successful by typing the following command:

-rpm -qa |grep SMagent

-Result: The verification process shows the package name and version.
+1. Install SMagent by typing the following command: rpm -ihv SMagent-LINUX-09.14.A5.00-1.ppc64.rpm 2.
+Verify that the installation was successful by typing the following command: # rpm -qa grep SMagent Result: The verification process shows the package name and version.
+Note: If no UTM LUNs are assigned on the DS4000, SMagent stops with a warning message that there are no UTM LUNs available.
+This is normal.
+After a UTM LUN is assigned, start the SMagent program by typing SMagent i start.